+QUALITY REPORT FOR STATISTICAL SURVEY

+Research and Development in 2022

+Organisational unit: Innovations, Science and Technologies Unit Prepared by: Matija Škegro Vdović and Blanka Munjin

+June 2025

 0. Basic information

 • Purpose, goal, and subject of the survey

 The survey Research and Development (R&D) is aimed at observing the R&D activity in the Republic of Croatia.
 The survey is carried out every year in order to collect and release data on persons in employment engaged in R&D, expenditures and sources of funds for R&D as well as on results of R&D activities.
-Survey results enable measuring of R&D activity in the Republic of Croatia and partly make grounds for developing a rational policy on R&D activity and monitoring its implementation, and they also provide official data on R&D activity in the Republic of Croatia, which are released in national and international publications and data bases.
+Survey results enable measuring of R&D activity in the Republic of Croatia and partly make grounds for developing a rational policy on R&D activity and monitoring its implementation.
+They also present official data on R&D activity in the Republic of Croatia, which are released in national and international publications and data bases.
 In addition to the continuous monitoring of R&D activity, the survey is also important in the calculation of domestic gross product (GDP).

 Reference period

 Calendar year.